Shorts Program: Lonnie Holley, Kojo and He Who Dances on Wood

 Presenting an AfroPoP shorts program...

 Every day Fred Nelson carries a weathered board into Prospect Park.
 He places it on the ground in a tunnel beneath a pedestrian bridge, laces up his tap shoes and begins to dance.
 The rhythm of his steps reverberates across the curved walls of the tunnel and radiates out into the world.
 This is Fred’s daily prayer.
-In He Who Dances on Wood, we come to see that Fred dances to forge a divine connection with the natural world, to absorb the rhythm in all things and to have “a conversation with God.”
+We come to see that Fred dances to forge a divine connection with the natural world, to absorb the rhythm in all things and to have “a conversation with God.”
 And in watching him dance, we join him on his daily journey to find the secret joy and beauty of life in an old piece of wood.